priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Security

 ### Password Hashing
+**Concept**: Cryptographic technique to securely store passwords using one-way functions with salt to prevent rainbow table attacks.
 **Analogy**: Like a one-way safe - you can put passwords in, but you can't get the original back out.
 ```python
 import hashlib